BreakellrZ/Murder_Mystery/README.md

 - To escape normality and immerse yourself into another reality.

-- To solve a riddle, memorize clues and to crack the murder case.
+- To solve a riddle, memorize clues and crack the murder case.

 ## Design of the project

 ### Strategy

-My overall strategy was to make a fun, challenging murder mystery for the users to play with some twists and to get the user really thinking about who the murdere could be.
+My overall strategy was to make a fun, challenging murder mystery for the users to play with some twists and to get the user really thinking about who the murderer could be.

 - The game was aimed at mainly ages that are 12+ as it does involve a murder and some complexity.